Week 6 - Cloud and Azure Essentials

 </aside>

+Use the CLI in scripts and when iterating quickly on a job; use the portal Log stream when you want to watch a live execution scroll.
 Container App logs are available in the Azure portal under Log stream, or through the CLI:

-az containerapp job logs show \\
+az containerapp job logs show \

---container weather-job
+--container <your-handle>-weather-job

 <aside>